eebadreza/AI_ML_Comviva/Black_Friday_Sale/readme.md

 Each task includes detailed explanations, code samples, visualizations, and results.

 ## Getting Started
 To get started with the project, follow these steps:

+## Data
+The project uses a dataset provided by "ABC Private Limited" containing customer demographics, product details, and purchase amounts.
+The data dictionary and details about the dataset variables are available in the Data Dictionary.

+## Results
+The results and conclusion can be found in Jupyter Notebook including visualizations, insights, and findings, are documented in the file.

+## License

+This project is licensed under the MIT License.

+## Contributing

+Contributions to the project are welcome!
+If you find any issues, have suggestions for improvements, or would like to contribute code, please open an issue or a pull request.

 1. Clone this repository: